ikhemissi/azure-ipaas-workshop/docs/workshop.md

 # Lab 2 : Sync and async patterns with Azure Functions and Service Bus (45m)

-In the previous lab, you have prepared orders using a Logic App and you have stored these orders to the `toprocess` container in CosmosDB.
+In the previous lab, you have prepared orders using a Logic App and you have stored these orders in the `toprocess` container in CosmosDB.

 In this lab, you will focus on processing and fetching these orders by implementing two workflows using Azure Functions (Flex Consumption) and Service Bus: